Blind (2011 film): India

-In India the film has remade in two languages; in Tamil language as Netrikann (lit.
-The Third Eye) starring Nayanthara and in Hindi with the same name starring Sonam Kapoor and directed by Shome Makhija.
-The Hindi version wrapped up filming on February 13, 2021.
-The Tamil version was released on Disney+ Hotstar on 13 August 2021 and Hindi version is scheduled to release on ZEE5.
+In India the film was remade in two languages; in Tamil language as Netrikann (lit.
+The Third Eye) starring Nayanthara and directed by Milind Rau and in Hindi with the same name starring Sonam Kapoor in her final film role till date and directed by Shome Makhija.
+The Tamil version began filming, wrapped up filming in 2020 and was released on Disney+ Hotstar on 13 August 2021.
+The Hindi version began filming on 28 December 2020, wrapped up filming on 13 February 2021 and was released on 7 July 2023 on JioCinema.